ReproNim/reprostim/docs/reproflow_abstract_ohbm2024.md

 Yaroslav O. Halchenko

 !!! should we make it fMRI?
 Would make it clearer.
-Sure you can potentially use behaviour as a session condition for structural/DTI measurements, but we don't want people asking themselves about that in the middle of reading the abstract...
+Sure you can potentially use behavior as a session condition for structural/DTI measurements, but we don't want people asking themselves about that in the middle of reading the abstract...
 Also, has anybody actually done this?

 ## Introduction

 Reproducibility is a critical consideration for modern neuroscience and is greatly aided by automation of data acquisition and standardization of data records.
-MRI and behavioural data are two of the foremost modalities in human neuroscience, making the seamless integration of these modalities a significant concern for numerous research centers.
+MRI and behavioral data are two of the foremost modalities in human neuroscience, making the seamless integration of these modalities a significant concern for numerous research centers.
 The Brain Imaging Data Structure (BIDS) is a preeminent data standard, well-suited for both modalities, and which ensures interoperability of data analysis tools as well as transparency of data records.
-The ReproNim project has made significant contributions in improving access to BIDS conversion, data sharing, and integration with quality assurance (QA) processes.
+The ReproNim project has made significant contributions in improving BIDS standard itself, access to BIDS conversion, data sharing, and integration with quality assurance (QA) processes.
-ReproFlow is an environment which integrates numerous ReproNim tools — such as heuDiConv, ReproStim, ReproEvents, and datalad — in order to provide a scalable and automated solution for MRI and behavioural data integration.
+ReproFlow is an environment which integrates numerous ReproNim tools — such as HeuDiConv, ReproIn, ReproStim, ReproEvents, ReproMon, con/noissure, ///repronim/containers, DataLad, and datalad-containers extension — in order to provide a scalable and automated solution for MRI and behavioral data acquisition and integration in a standardized form.
 Here we present a pilot implementation of this environment, set up at the Dartmouth Brain Imaging Center, covering both software and open hardware solutions.
 The adaptation of this environment can help other centers establish a robust, multi-modal, and BIDS-compliant data acquisition pipeline, and thus significantly advance the reliability of modern neuroscience.